home-assistant/home-assistant.io/source/_integrations/traccar_server.markdown

 {% configuration_basic %}
 Name:
   description: The name of the sensor will be set to what you have named it in Traccar Server followed by Battery.
+If your device is named "Millennium Falcon", this will be "Millennium Falcon Battery".
 Entity ID:
   description: This will be a slugified version of the name.
 Unique ID: